vlingo/xoom-designer/README.md

 A common reality of unfamiliarity exists for many developers either when they try to develop either [Reactive](https://docs.vlingo.io/overview/reactive-and-computing-health) applications or to implement DDD properly, or both.
 Many give up on using concepts and paradigms that are proven to be a strong foundation for building modern applications and systems that are robust, modularized, scalable, and that use modern architectures.
 These developers tend to fall back to familiar, yet outdated, frameworks and tools.

-The VLINGO/PLATFORM was created to help developers who face such challenges to confidently move forward and modernize their work.
-One platform component that greatly accelerates developer modernization efforts is the VLINGO/XOOM Starter.
+The VLINGO XOOM platform SDK was created to help developers who face such challenges to confidently move forward and modernize their work.
+One platform component that greatly accelerates developer modernization efforts is the VLINGO XOOM Designer.
 It supports visual model definition, REST API, persistence, and container definitions, followed by project generation that can be immediately built and your services can be running within minutes.
 With an instantly executable service experience, developers are in a position to quick implement custom business logic within the pre-generated model.
 This is a great way to learn Reactive architecture and coupled with DDD tactical modeling that are powered by an Actor-based ecosystem.

-The next section show you how to run and use the VLINGO/XOOM Starter in your local environment.
+The next section show you how to run and use the VLINGO XOOM Designer in your local environment.
 Let's get started!

 ## Installation